Pottery: Earthenware

 The earliest forms of pottery were made from clays that were fired at low temperatures, initially in pit-fires or in open bonfires.
-They were hand formed and undecorated.
-Earthenware can be fired as low as 600 °C, and is normally fired below 1200 °C.
+They were hand-formed and undecorated.
+Earthenware can be fired as low as 600 C, and is normally fired below 1200 C.

-Because unglazed earthenware is porous, it has limited utility for the storage of liquids or as tableware.
+Because unglazed earthenware is porous, it has limited utility for storing liquids or as tableware.
 However, earthenware has had a continuous history from the Neolithic period to today.
-It can be made from a wide variety of clays, some of which fire to a buff, brown or black colour, with iron in the constituent minerals resulting in a reddish-brown.
+It can be made from a wide variety of clays, some of which fire to a buff, brown, or black colour, with iron in the constituent minerals resulting in a reddish-brown.
 Reddish coloured varieties are called terracotta, especially when unglazed or used for sculpture.
 The development of ceramic glaze made impermeable pottery possible, improving the popularity and practicality of pottery vessels.
-Decoration has evolved and developed through history.
+Decoration has evolved.